-Heat olive oil in a large sauté or soup pot over medium heat.
+- Heat olive oil in a large sauté or soup pot over medium heat.
 Add onion, carrot, and celery.
 Saute about 5 minutes as the vegetables start to become fragrant and tender.
-Add garlic, potatoes, stock and water, thyme and bay leaf.
+Reduce heat and add garlic, potatoes and continue to saute for several additional minutes.
+Onion will become soft.
+Add stock and water, thyme and bay leaf.
 Bring to a boil, then reduce to a simmer.
 Add some salt and pepper.
 Slightly cover, and simmer until all the vegetables are very tender, about 30 minutes.

-Remove the soup from the heat.
-Using a blender or a food processor and puree the soup in batches.
+- Remove the soup from the heat.
+Using a blender or an immersion blender puree the soup in batches.
 Careful to vent the blender lid to allow steam to escape.

-Return to pot and bring up to serving temperature.
+- Return to pot and bring up to serving temperature.
 Check for seasonings.
-Serve with chives and croutons.
+Serve with chopped onions and crusty bread for dipping.